-- Netflix managers spend time coaching employees on how to give feedback.
-They advise that when giving feedback, aim to assist and make the feedback actionable (p.
-45).
-When receiving feedback, appreciate the insight, then accept or discard the message as warranted (p.
-46).
-Managers also must clarify and reinforce the difference between being selflessly candid and acting like a jerk (p.
-51).
-Now, with coaching on feedback in place, the boss is no longer the primary individual to correct an employee’s behavior or actions (p.
-57).
+Candor does not work if the person giving feedback acts like a jerk.
+Managers must clarify the difference between being selflessly candid and acting like a jerk.
+With coaching on feedback in place, the boss is no longer the primary individual to correct an employee’s behavior or actions.

-Begin Removing Controls: Remove Vacation Policy and Remove Travel and Expense Approvals
+Now Begin Removing Controls: Remove Vacation Policy and Remove Travel and Expense Approvals

 The freedom and lack of process are more efficient for Netflix.
 “But this is the most important message of this chapter: even if your employees spend a little more when you give them freedom, the cost is still less than having a workplace where they can’t fly” (p.
-97).
+64).

-Fortify Talent Density: Pay Top of Market
+Fortify Talent Density: Pay Top of Personal Market

-- “The success of Netflix is founded on these types of unlikely stories: small teams consisting exclusively of significantly above-average performers – what Reed refers to as dream teams—working on big, hairy problems” (p.
-115).
-Netflix follows the “rock-star principle” where you hire one rock-star employee and pay significantly more than what you would pay a team of 5 non-rock-stars.
+“The success of Netflix is founded on these types of unlikely stories: small teams consisting exclusively of significantly above-average performers – what Reed refers to as ‘dream teams’ – working on big, hairy problems” (p.
+76).
+Netflix follows the “rock-star principle” where you hire one rock-star employee and pay significantly more than what you would pay a team of five non-rock-stars.
 There are few operational jobs at Netflix, as the talent is focused on creativity.
 Break the mold of hiring multiple employees and make a lean workforce.

 As you do so, eliminate bonuses – they are bad for flexibility and can diminish performance.
 “High performers naturally want to succeed and will devote all resources toward doing so whether they have a bonus hanging in front of their noses or not” (p.
 82).
 A Dan Ariely study from 2008 found that creative work requires that your mind feel a level of freedom (p.
-126).
+83).
 Contingent pay and bonuses work for routine tasks but decrease performance for creative work.

 Pump Up Candor: Open the Books

 Organizational transparency is paramount.
 Leaders must live the message of transparency by sharing as much as possible with everybody.
 “The trust we demonstrate in them, in turn, generates feelings of ownership, commitment, and responsibility” (p.
 110).
-“In general, we try to open up the process as early as possible, to create buy-in, and to help people see that, although things will always be changing, at least they will be kept informed” (p.
-177).
+“In general, we try to open up the process as early as possible, to create buy-in, and to help people see that.
+Although things will always be changing, at least they will be kept informed” (p.
+117).

 Now Release More Controls: No Decision-Making Approvals Needed

 Netflix practices a dispersed decision-making model so employees never act to only please their boss.
 This model only works with high talent density and extreme organizational transparency.
 “Our dispersed decision-making model has become a foundation of our culture and one of the main reasons we have grown and innovated so quickly” (p.
-195).
+131).

-“People desire and thrive in jobs that give them control over their own decisions…The more people are given control over their own projects, the more ownership they feel, and the more motivated they are to do their best work” (p.
+“People desire and thrive on jobs that give them control over their own decisions.
+The more people are given control over their own projects, the more ownership they feel, and the more motivated they are to do their best work” (p.
 133).
 Take bets that you believe in.
 Netflix encourages all employees to take bets, even when the boss or others think the ideas lack merit.

 Max Up Talent Density: The Keeper Test

 The Keeper Test: “If a person on your team were to quit tomorrow, would you try to change their mind?
 Or would you accept their resignation, perhaps with a little relief?
 If the latter, you should give them a severance package now, and look for a star, someone you would fight to keep” (p.
-254).
+171).

-“If you’re serious about talent density, you have to get in the habit of doing something a lot harder: firing a good employee when you think you can get a great one…a high-talent density work environment is not a family” (pp. 246-247).
+“If you’re serious about talent density, you have to get in the habit of doing something a lot harder: firing a good employee when you think you can get a great one” (pp. 166).
 Despite the culture of firing and hiring the best, Netflix’s annual turnover rate is around the average in the field of technology.
 Give a generous severance for those fired and speak openly about why someone left.

 Max Up Candor: A Circle of Feedback

 “Candor is like going to the dentist.
-Even if you encourage everyone to brush daily, some won’t do it” (p.
-281).
+Even if you encourage everyone to brush daily, some won’t do it” (pp. 190-191).
 Implement candor sessions once every six months just like dentist appointments.
 Netflix encourages everyone to give feedback to any colleague.
 They use two processes:

-- State your name: A different kind of written 360.
-This reinforces a culture of transparency.
+- “State your name”: This reinforces a culture of transparency.
 Eliminate anonymous feedback.

-- Live 360: Meet outside the office and receive feedback in person.
+- “Live 360”: Meet outside the office and receive feedback in person

 Netflix leaders share comments and 360 reports companywide.
 “That’s exactly why you as the leader need to share your 360 evaluations with your teams, especially the really candid stuff about all the things you do poorly.
 It shows everyone that giving and receiving clear, actionable feedback isn’t so scary” (p.
-288).
+195).

 “When considering whether to lead with context or control, the second key question to ask is whether your goal is error prevention or innovation” (p.
 214).
 “If you’re starting up your own company and your goal is innovation and flexibility, try to keep decision-making decentralized, with few interdependencies between functions, in order to nurture loose coupling from the outset” (p.
-319).
+217).

-A mantra at Netflix is “Highly aligned, loosely coupled” (p.
-321).
-Ensure all employees follow an established North Star: the general direction the company is moving towards (p.
-325).
+A mantra at Netflix is “highly aligned, loosely coupled.”
+Ensure all employees follow an established North Star: the general direction the company is moving towards.
 Alignment towards a North Star is not the typical pyramid hierarchy, but a tree with the CEO as the roots and management as the branches.
 As a leader, when someone fails “ask what context you failed to set” (p.
 220).

 Hastings, R. & Meyer, E. (2020).
 No Rules Rules: Netflix and the Culture of Reinvention.
 New York: Penguin Random House.